leveris133t/API-docs/onboarding/onboarding.md

 #### Product applications

-Based on the back-end configuration, the front-end application may have to create a certain type of default product (e.g. a current account) for the user.
+Based on the back-end configuration, the consumer application may have to create a certain type of default product (e.g. a current account) for the user.
 For further information please look at the [Product application service]().

 #### Other custom steps